Percussion, Scruncheons Percussion Ensemble

 Rob holds a Bachelor's degree in performance from the MUN School of Music, where he studied with Don Wherry, and a Masters degree from McGill University, where his teachers were Pierre Beluse and D'Arcy Phillip Gray.
 He has also studied with Alexander Lepak of the Hartford Symphony, and with Charles Fullbrook at the Guildhall School of Music and Drama in London, England.

 In 2009 Rob was awarded the NL Arts Council's Arts in Education Award, and in 2011 he was given the Newfoundland Symphony Orchestra Players Award.
 In 2015, Rob was nominated for the NL Arts Council’s Artist of the Year.

-Currently, Power is an Associate Professor of percussion at the MUN School of Music, where he maintains a large and vibrant studio of talented percussionists, and directs the renowned Scruncheons Percussion Ensemble.
-He is on the Artistic Committee of the Sound Symposium, the Newfoundland and Labrador Arts and Letters Committee, and performs regularly in a wide variety of musical collaborations, including the St. John’s rock band The Bash Brothers and the improvisational groups Spanner and McKudo.
+Currently, Rob is an Associate Professor of percussion at the MUN School of Music, where he maintains a vibrant studio of talented percussionists, and directs the renowned Scruncheons Percussion Ensemble.
+He is on the Artistic Committee of the Sound Symposium, and is the principal percussionist with the Newfoundland Symphony Orchestra.
+Rob performs regularly in a wide variety of musical collaborations, including the improvisational groups Spanner and McKudo.
 Rob is also a member of Newfoundland’s premiere African drum and dance ensemble Dzolali, and is the principal percussionist with the Newfoundland Symphony Orchestra.
-An avid builder of new and unusual percussion instruments, Power’s recent constructions include the po-pipes, glass triangle, PVC talking drum, the quarter-tone mirrorphone, and the glass marimba.
+An avid builder of new and unusual percussion instruments, Rob’s recent constructions include the po-pipes, glass triangle, quarter-tone mirrorphone, and the glass marimba.
 More information about Rob’s recordings, compositions, performances, and homemade instruments can be found at www.robpower.ca.